 Several researchers have suggested that there are basic universal human emotions that remain consistent across cultures.
 Psychologist Paul Ekman identified anger, disgust, fear, sadness, happiness, and surprise.
 I like the emotion wheel diagram above because it takes these basic emotions and further subdivides them into more detailed descriptors.

 Labelling emotions and mood tracking

 When I’m feeling quite low, I tend to have a number of emotions going on at the same time.
 When that happens, I can usually identify the basic emotions I’m experiencing, but to really get into detail it’s helpful to have a list.
-I’ve never found rating my mood to be all that useful, but I do like to keep track of the mix of emotions that I’m experiencing.
-I came up with this colour-coded list in my bullet journal, so each day I record a mood rating plus the coloured letters to represent the emotions I’m feeling.
+I’ve never found rating my mood from 1-10 to be all that useful.
+Unlike individual matters, mood is like a local weather pattern of emotions, rather than in-the-moment experiences.
+It makes no sense to me to give that a number rather than describing it in words.

 One thing that stands out to me with my emotion list is the lack of positive emotions.
 I guess it’s just been so long that there hasn’t been an occasion that prompted me to add positive emotions to the list.

 Emotions and bodily sensations